husejn/tinify/README.md

 2. Edit file `config.php` with the correct data
 3. From the DATABASE directory import the data to MySQL.
 Start with `tinify.sql` and then import `ip2nation.sql`
 4. The application should be ready to run, however to be able to redirect using `/abc` you need to configure rewrite on your web server.
 For nginx see Rewrite Rules below.
-5. Make other changes such if necessary.
+5. Make other changes if necessary.

 #####Rewrite Rules
 This is an example for nginx, if you are running Apache or something else please refer to the documentation